dlinh-n/dlinh-n.github.io/p/bio.md

 ### Education
 ---
-2020-&nbsp; &ensp;&ensp;&emsp;&emsp; PhD in Economics, New York University

-2020-2024 &emsp; MPhil in Economics, New York University
+2020-2026 &emsp; PhD and MPhil in Economics, New York University

 2013-2015 &emsp; BSc in Applied Mathematics, Columbia University